-We went through the process of ordering t-shirts from five major Print on Demand sites (Teespring, Society6, Threadless, Spreadshirt and Redbubble) and throughout a series of posts we’re going to explore and test these shirts to the max.
+We went through the process of ordering t-shirts from five major Print on Demand sites (Teespring, Society6, Threadless, Spreadshirt and Redbubble) and throughout a series of posts we’re going to review and test these shirts to the max.

 To figure out who has the best custom tshirts we ordered the exact same design on an adult unisex medium shirt and we selected the one each site listed as basic in black.
 The design we used was created using Placeit’s Ugly Christmas Sweater Template and the tshirts where ordered to look as similar as possible to the one below.

 We decided to review the largest companies and the ones we had heard more buzz about.
 We also wanted to include a selection of POD sites that included a variety of audiences.
 E.g Threadless, Redbubble and Society6’s marketplace falls under more of an artsy category, while Teespring and Spreadshirt have a wider consumer base.